-A septic system checks the integrity and condition of your septic system.
+While many homeowners may refer to a septic inspection as a ‘septic tank inspection’, this service should involve your entire septic system.
+A septic inspection checks the integrity and condition of your septic system.
 When getting your septic system inspected, you’ll want to ensure that the company checks the entire system and not just the tank, the tank is only one part of the system.

 A septic system inspection should check: